luminostech1089/Algorithams/README.md

-# Algorithms - Collection of code for some complicated problems
+# Algorithms - Collection of code for some interesting problems